fdgbt/42_lem_in/README.md

 **Tips:**
 - Use [SPACE] key to see the ants moving in live!
-- Hold the Left-Click (Mouse) on a room to change its position, release the click then look the funny graph reorganization in live!
+- Hold the Left-Click (Mouse) on a room to change its position.
+- Use [F] key to enable the Newton mode, reorganizing the nodes in live with a funny effect!
-- Use the Scroll Wheel Mouse to change the size o the rooms!
+- Use the Scroll Wheel Mouse to change the size of the rooms.

 ## 3rd-party Viewer
 A special option has been implemented to make our program compatible with external graph viewer.